snopan/dotfiles-nix/README.md

 These are the applications that is not supported yet in nixpkgs and will need to be manually installed and configured
 * Sublime Merge

+## Manual Steps for setup that has issues
+* Unable to get NUR working so firefox extensions needs to be manually added

 ## Editing Flake
 1. Clone down the flake repository in `/etc`
 ```